Inugami Circus-dan

 Inugami Circus-dan (犬神サーカス団) are a Japanese rock band.
 The band's name literally translates to The Dog-God Circus Troupe.
-Their visual element consists of the female singer wearing a kimono, and the rest of the band wearing military-style uniforms.
+Their costumes typically consist of the female singer wearing a kimono, and the rest of the band wearing military-style uniforms.
 They also wear Gothic and Kabuki style make-up.

 History

 In 2003 they busted out their major label debut on Zetima Records, "Inochi Mijikashi Koi Seyo Jinrui!"
 Inugami Circus-dan covered X Japan's "Rusty Nail" for Crush!
 3 - 90's V-Rock Best Hit Cover Love Songs-, which was released on June 27, 2012 and features current visual kei bands covering love songs by visual kei artists of the 90's.